mcandre/meme/README.md

-# meme: a package manager for Makefile's
+# meme: a package manager for GNUMakefile's

 It's pronounced "may-may"~